prestix-studio/cloudns_api/README.rst

 specific to them, but whenever possible, the arguments are consistent.
 One of the major goals of this project is code readability.

+Another major goal is for the code to have 90%+ test coverage.

 For documentation on the `CloudNS.net <https://cloudns.net>`__ API see `here
 <https://www.cloudns.net/wiki/article/41/>`__.